 No Disney Dining Plan – Far and away the most common reader questions we receive concern the return of the Disney Dining Plan.
 It still isn’t back, despite assurances from the company that it was only being temporarily suspended and would return “soon” (quite a while ago).

-Like many things that have happened (or not) over the last year-plus, the suspension of the Disney Dining Plan was originally motivated by one thing (physical distancing and closures) and that rationale has morphed over time to another reason (staffing shortages).
+Like many things that have happened (or not) over the last year-plus, the suspension of the Disney Dining Plan was originally motivated by one thing (physical distancing and closures) and that rationale has morphed over time to other reasons (staffing shortages, inflation, per guest spending, etc).

 At its core, the underlying reason for the Disney Dining Plan not being offered has always been an imbalance of supply and demand.
 Like with a few other complaints on this list, this is arguably being done for the benefit of the guest experience.
 Visitors would be even more outraged if they were allowed to buy a “useless” Dining Plan with credits they couldn’t redeem due to a lack of ADRs.
 In short, we get and sympathize with fans’ complaints, but ultimately understand why the DDP still isn’t back.

-Restricted Park Hopping – Walt Disney World brought back Park Hopping at the start of this year, which was a huge relief to anyone who tried to fill a full day at Animal Kingdom sans shows or wanted to spend 1.5 days at Magic Kingdom.
+Restricted Park Hopping – Walt Disney World brought back Park Hopping last year, which was a huge relief to anyone who tried to fill a full day at Animal Kingdom sans shows or wanted to spend 1.5 days at Magic Kingdom.
 However, Park Hopping began each day at 2 pm and required that guests enter the first park for which they had reservations, even if it was already after 2 pm.

 I love the freedom to Park Hop, and often used to bounce between DHS and Epcot very early in the day.
 With that said, I’m going to defend this practice in whole.
 For one thing, there’s enough to do at any park until 2 pm.
 For another, it serves a practical purpose.
 If Park Hopping were totally unrestricted, you’d have busy days when people would circumvent the Disney Park Pass reservation system by booking Epcot but immediately hopping to Magic Kingdom.
-Which brings us to the next grievance…
+Disney can’t get rid of the Park Hopping rule until it gets rid of Park Pass.
+Hopefully they’re both gone by early 2023!

 From my perspective, the degree to which this is excusable depends upon the project.
-While I don’t like it, I can understand Disney sitting on Remy’s Ratatouille Adventure, Star Wars Galactic Starcruiser, and other things.
+While I don’t like it, I can understand Disney sitting on Remy’s Ratatouille Adventure, Guardians of the Galaxy: Cosmic Rewind, and other things.
 Theme parks add attractions to incentivize new bookings, and they largely would not have fulfilled that role had they debuted last fall.
 Universal is the one anomaly in continuing to open new things, and a true kudos to them in going against the grain; otherwise, virtually every theme park operator has held back additions.

 Underwhelming 50th Anniversary – The biggest “limited time” component of Walt Disney World’s 50th Anniversary is statues honoring 50 characters, the majority of which have minimal presence in or significance to the parks.
 There are two new nighttime spectaculars featuring movie moments and songs.
 There’s also some other stuff, none of which offers a nod to the past or the rich legacy of the Vacation Kingdom of the World.